Redgum: Band members post-Redgum

-After leaving the band, Schumann released two solo albums before pursuing a brief political career as an independent, standing for the South Australian seat of Mayo in the 1998 Federal election and losing by a small margin.
+After leaving the band, Schumann released two solo albums before pursuing a brief political career, standing for the South Australian seat of Mayo in the 1998 Federal election and losing by a small margin.
 He was later employed by the Democrats as a staffer.
 He left the Democrats in 2000 and returned to further solo works.
-Schumann returned to recording in 2005 with the Vagabond Crew (which includes fellow Redgum member Hugh McDonald) and new albums were released in 2005 and 2008.
+Schumann returned to recording in 2005 with the Vagabond Crew (which included fellow Redgum member Hugh McDonald) and new albums were released in 2005 and 2008.

 Chris Timms left to further a career in Adult Education within the Dept. of TAFE in South Australia.
 He was active within the Australian Labor Party for a time.

 Other members of Redgum continue to work in the Australian music scene.
 Atkinson has worked in film and television.
 He composed the music for films including Heaven's Burning (1997), starring Russell Crowe.

 Truman performs in Adelaide as a longtime member of cabaret/cover band CrossRoads.

 In 2005, Redgum was again brought to attention through the recording of an acoustic / hip hop cover of "I Was Only 19" by Australian group The Herd with Schumann providing some vocals.
 The song received high rotation on popular national radio station Triple J. Michael Spicer is currently teaching MIDI, Synthesis & Composition in Singapore Polytechnic.

 Hugh McDonald died of cancer on 19 November 2016 at the age of 62.